How Often Should I Clean This...and That?!

 Every Six Months

 Who would have thunk it, but washing machines do actually need to be washed.
-Washing machines can experience build-up, so running a hot cycle with white vinegar can help make sure that yours functions at its best for years to come.
+Washing machines can experience build-up, so running a hot cycle with white vinegar can help make sure that your washer functions at its best for years to come.

 Now inhale aaaaand exhale.
 If you feel like this list is already getting away from you, start a checklist or a chart that will help you keep up with it.
 A lot of these items can be incorporated into whatever cleaning schedule or rotation you already have.
 It's simply remembering to now that you know.
 I don't know about you, but I am off to clean my Camden apartment, starting with that ceiling fan trick.
 Which cleaning task just made it to the top of your to-do list?